rails/solid_cache/README.md

 Solid Cache tracks writes to the cache.
 For every write it increments a counter by 1.
 Once the counter reaches 50% of the `expiry_batch_size` it adds a task to run on a background thread.
 That task will:

-1. Check if we have exceeded the `max_entries` or `max_size` values (if set) The current entries are estimated by subtracting the max and min IDs from the `SolidCache::Entry` table.
+1. Check if we have exceeded the `max_entries` or `max_size` values (if set).
+   The current entries are estimated by subtracting the max and min IDs from the `SolidCache::Entry` table.
    The current size is estimated by sampling the entry `byte_size` columns.
-2. If we have it will delete `expiry_batch_size` entries
+2. If we have, it will delete `expiry_batch_size` entries.
-3. If not it will delete up to `expiry_batch_size` entries, provided they are all older than `max_age`.
+3. If not, it will delete up to `expiry_batch_size` entries, provided they are all older than `max_age`.

 Expiring when we reach 50% of the batch size allows us to expire records from the cache faster than we write to it when we need to reduce the cache size.

-Only triggering expiry when we write means that the if the cache is idle, the background thread is also idle.
+Only triggering expiry when we write means that if the cache is idle, the background thread is also idle.

 If you want the cache expiry to be run in a background job instead of a thread, you can set `expiry_method` to `:job`.
 This will enqueue a `SolidCache::ExpiryJob`.